 Estate Development Budget

-Is there something that you’d like improved on your estate or in your block?
-Have you got an idea that will enhance the quality of life of residents and benefit your community?
-If you do then your project could be funded by the Estate Development Budget.
+Is there something you’d like improved on your estate or in your block?
+Have you got an idea that will enhance residents quality of life and benefit your community?
+If you do, then your project could be carried out through the council's discretionary funded Estate Development Budget.

-- Improvements to a council building or council owned land
+- An improvement to a council housing owned building or community facility

-- Improvements to community facilities or the local environment
+- An improvement to council housing owned land or local environment

 Got an idea?

 - Contact your local residents association as they will be able to help you place a bid.

 - If you don't have an association then the Resident Involvement Team can help you get started.
 You will need to talk to the people who will be affected by the project and check they are in favour of it going ahead.